U.S. stocks retreat from record highs, dollar dips

 Data showed Canada's economy grew more quickly than expected in late 2014 and the Swiss economy slowed less than forecast.

-The outlook on the United States turned less favourable as poor winter weather hurt vehicle sales again.
+The outlook on the United States turned less favorable as poor winter weather hurt vehicle sales again.

 "The air gets a little thin up at new highs and you need a driver to keep it going, and one of the things we are not getting as a driver today is solid auto sales," said Art Hogan, chief market strategist at Wunderlich Securities in New York.